christophihl/startupengineer/content/_repos/dat_sci_1/04_dat_wra.md

 ***

-#### 5. Reshaping data (pivoting)
+#### (5) Reshaping/Pivoting

 Functions: `pivot_wider()` and `pivot_longer()`

-The wide format is Reader Friendly.
+The wide format is reader-friendly.
 People tend to read data as wide format, where columns are categories and the cell contents are values.

 5.1 `pivot_wider()`: Long to wide.

-a) bike_data_sizes_tbl.
+bike_data_sizes_tbl.
 Make the values of the column "size" to columns:

 <section class="hide">
 <pre><code class="r">bike_data_sizes_tbl %>%